The future is highly uncertain. Unless we consider the diverse factors that could affect health, our plans will lack creativity and sustainability.

 The Strategy Unit has unique NHS expertise and experience in futures thinking, and our most recent futures project was commissioned by the Black Country’s Local Workforce Action Board, in partnership with the STP Clinical Leadership Group.
 The aim of this work was not to predict the future but, through exploring a diverse set of plausible futures, to generate practical responses that would increase the effectiveness, resilience and agility of local plans, as well as providing additional assurance to regulators.

-We are keen that other organisations and systems are able to benefit from this work.
+We are also keen that other organisations and systems are able to benefit from this work.
 The following resources may be freely used by the NHS and other public and third sector organisations.
 No further permissions are required but appropriate acknowledgement should be given to the Strategy Unit as the source of the materials.
-These include a Scenario Toolkit that has been prepared as a ready-to-use workshop resource, enabling groups to engage in futures thinking, as recommended by the Chief Medical Officer, and to generate their own insights.
+These include Part 1 of our report, which explores the key forces likely to affect clinical services and the associated workforce between 2020-2030 and Part 2 of our report, detailing the scenarios we created and stakeholder reflections on them.
+Moreover, there is a Scenarios Toolkit that has been prepared as a ready-to-use workshop resource, enabling groups to engage in futures thinking, as recommended by the Chief Medical Officer, and to generate their own insights.
 No expert knowledge is required, and any staff or other stakeholders should be able to participate.

 If you are interested in our other scenario planning work, please follow the link here.
 Also, if you would like access to the PowerPoint version of the Scenarios Toolkit, please email firstname.lastname@example.org.